SCR In Parallel

 R = (V1 – V2) / (I2 – I1)

-Equalization using resistor is inefficient due to the extra power loss in the resistor.
+Equalization using a resistor is inefficient due to the extra power loss in the resistor.
 Moreover, resistors do not compensate for unequal SCR turn ON or turn OFF times.
-One of the SCR’s may turn ON or turn OFF before the other.
-In either case the ON SCR must carry the full load current momentarily until both are switched, and it can easily be damaged due to overloading.
-Figure 3 shows a center tapped reactor in which the SCR carrying the greater current will induce a voltage proportional to the imbalance in current and with the polarity shown.
-Voltage in reactor L1 opposes the flow of current, and voltage in L2 causes an increase of current flow through the SCR that originally carried the lower current.
+One of the SCRs may turn ON or turn OFF before the other.
+In either case, the ON SCR must carry the full load current momentarily until both are switched, and it can easily be damaged due to overloading.
+Figure 3 shows a center-tapped reactor in which the SCR carrying the greater current will induce a voltage proportional to the imbalance in current and with the polarity shown.
+Voltage in reactor L1 opposes the flow of current, and voltage in L2 causes an increase in current flow through the SCR that originally carried the lower current.
 As a result, a balanced current distribution is achieved.
 The reactors, although expensive, are more efficient.

 Solution: